-In summary, there were five Washington, D.C.
-Cadillac dealerships from 1903-1979.
-Note, however, that the transition from The Cook & Stoddard Company to Washington-Cadillac Company was described as a "change in name".
-If the entity remained the same and only the name changed, then one may argue that there were four. way, it is an interesting 76-year journey.
+If you have been following along closely, you should now know the answer to the trivia question: How many Cadillac dealerships have been located in Washington, D.C.?
+The likely answer is five.
+Note, however, that the transition from The Cook & Stoddard Company to the Washington-Cadillac Company was described as a "change in name".
+If the entity remained the same and only the name changed, then one may argue that the right answer is four.
+Either way, it is an interesting 76-year journey from 1903 to 1979.